-Their coat only needs to be brushed once a month, followed by a brief dampening-down to ensure their natural curls stay in place.
+Their coat only needs to be brushed once a month, followed by a brief dampening down to ensure their natural curls stay in place.
 They shed only during the combing process.

-Mary Jones is the co-founder and editor-in-chief at TopMyGrades, which focuses on career counseling for university students in the U.S., Canada, U.K., and Australia.
+Mary Jones is the co-founder and editor-in-chief at TopMyGrades, focusing on career counseling for university students in the U.S., Canada, the U.K., and Australia.
 Mary also carried out tutoring sessions to help University students with sociology assignments to guide them in with science assessments.
 She has extensive content editing experience and has worked with MSNBC, NewsCred, and Scripted.
 She also has authored blogs on Lifehack.org, Wn.com, Medium.com, Minds.com, and many more digital publications.